ITC Goes "ITIL" to Improve IT Service Management

 Putting the "I" in ITIL

 How does this affect me and my job?
 Another goal of this project, besides its primary goals, is to help all IT staff understand their role in IT service delivery and support at the University.
 To facilitate implementation of this and the other ITIL goals, the ITC Operational Quality Implementation Task Force was established.
-The members are Anthony K Adade (CIO), Mary Leary (Director for Administrative Computing, Matthew Simpson (Director for IT Client Service, and Shelton Spence (Director for Network Services).
+The members are Ron Scott (CIO) and Matthew Simpson (Director for IT Client Service.
 During the 2008-09 academic year, all IT employees will be trained in ITIL and many will be asked to help with implementation.
 By the end of that year, University IT service delivery support processes will completely utilize the ITIL framework.
 As a result, every IT staff member who interacts with our ITIL-compliant UNC-member institutions, other partners/vendors, including the State of North Carolina, will be positioned to even further improve the delivery of IT service for our users.